corda/corda-solutions/bn-apps/memberships-management/README.md

 # Business Network Membership Service

 This is a reference implementation for the Business Network Membership Service.
 The implementation can, but doesn't have to be used as-is.
-Business Networks are encouraged to teak the code to fit their requirements.
+Business Networks are encouraged to tweak the code to fit their requirements.

 Please see the [design doc](./design/design.md) for more information about the problem this service is aimed to tackle.